 Understandably, many mainstream mortgage lenders are reluctant to lend to people with an IVA history, as it highlights an increased risk of non-payment.
 But at CLS Money, we work with a number of specialist mortgage lenders who are willing to offer a mortgage to a borrower who has or previously had an IVA.
+Our IVA mortgage lenders can help you get a mortgage even when most borrowers have given up hope after rejections from the high street lenders.

 If you have previously struggled to secure a mortgage due to a history of missed payments, or you’re concerned that your financial history will affect your eligibility for a home loan, you’ll benefit from honest, professional advice from our team.